 Diocesan Pastoral Council

-The 2016 Diocesan Assembly was held on Saturday 29 October.
-This saw the gathering of representatives from 16 of our 17 parishes, who will now form the new Diocesan Pastoral Council (DPC) - the first under the leadership of Bishop McKenna.
-They were joined by other appointed members including the Vicar General, priests, deacons, Religious and members of the Chancery/Centacare/CEO staff.
+Over the next few years, the Assembly Council held various events and met regularly to further the objectives of the original Assembly.
+From this process, the Diocesan Pastoral Council was conceptualised and the 48 member Council was commissioned by Bishop McKenna at Mass in the Cathedral on Sunday 30 October 2017, as part of the annual Assembly and closing celebrations of the Diocese's Sesquicentenary.
+The Assembly saw the gathering of representatives from 16 of our 17 parishes - now members of the newly formed Diocesan Pastoral Council (DPC) - the first under the leadership of Bishop McKenna.
+They were joined by other appointed members, including the Vicar General, priests, deacons, religious and members of the Chancery/Centacare/CEO staff.

-These six groups will work together to progress matters in our Diocese that concern their particular apostolate and will report to the Bishop.
-Each has a Convenor and these six people will meet regularly with the Bishop and ex-officio members, forming a Steering Committee.
+These six groups work together to progress matters in our Diocese that concern their particular apostolate and each reports to the Bishop.
+Each group has a Convenor and these six people meet regularly with the Bishop and ex-officio members, forming a Steering Committee.

 The Diocesan Assembly is now the annual gathering of all members of the DPC; with the real work of the Council happening in the workgroups during the year.
 Profiles of the members of the Diocesan Pastoral Council can be found here.

 Details of DPC events are available on the Diocesan Calendar.